ashinckley/Reflectometer/README.md

 - Connect SDA to I2C Data
 - Connect Vin to 3.3-5V DC
 - Connect GROUND to common ground
-- Connect the OLED display to the I2C pins on the Arduino
+- Connect the OLED display to the I2C pins on the Arduino with power and GND
+- Connect LED to power output of Arduino with an appropriate resistor

 ## Code